 Composition of ordinary Portland

 - 1 to 3% Magnesium oxide

-Besides Portland cement, following are some important types of cements manufactured to suit the diffrerent requirements.
+Besides Portland cement, the following are some important types of cement manufactured to suit the different requirements.

 It sets faster than the ordinary Portland cement.
 Its initial setting time is 5 minutes and the final setting time is 30 minutes.